zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 [Back to Top](#table-of-contents)

-## Section 6: Setup OCI CLI and Prep for Labs
+## Section 6-Setup OCI CLI and Prep for Labs
 -------------------
 Now that you have your instance, once you are able to ssh in, you will set up the OCI Command Line interface.
 1. Open up a terminal (MAC) or cygwin emulator as the opc user